Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/security/defender-endpoint/attack-surface-reduction-rules.md

 >
 > Para que se examine un controlador, use este sitio web para [enviar un controlador para su análisis.](https://www.microsoft.com/en-us/wdsi/driversubmission)

-Nombre de Intune: `Block abuse of exploited vulnerable signed drivers`
+Nombre de Intune: `Block abuse of exploited vulnerable signed drivers` (aún no disponible)

+Nombre de Configuration Manager: Aún no disponible

 GUID:  `56a863a9-875e-4185-98a7-b882c64b5ce5`

 <!-- Hide this intro with no subsequent list items